 Downgrading to Healthshield Gold Max B will reduce your yearly limit and is not a suitable for private hospital coverage.

-The AIA Max Essential A Saver was 50% lesser as compared to its sibling the AIA Max Essential.
+The AIA Max Essential A Saver is about 50% cheaper as compared to the AIA Max Essential.
 The KEY difference is that you will need to pay for the deductible if the private doctor who is treating you is not on the AIA Quality Healthcare partner (AQHP).